athos/Drains/README.md

           [3 1 4 1 5 9 2])
 ;=> [1 9]

-;; d/drains can also take a map instead of a vector (d/reduce (d/drains {:min (d/drain min ##Inf)
+;; d/drains can also take a map, not only a vector (d/reduce (d/drains {:min (d/drain min ##Inf)
                      :max (d/drain max ##-Inf)})
           [3 1 4 1 5 9 2])